westland garden health logo

 Planting Depth: 3 times their depth or 10cm

-Soil Type: Well drained and moist
+Soil Type: Well-drained and moist

 Preferred Position: Slight Shade

-Planting Tool: Small Hand Bulb Planter
+Planting Tool: Small Bulbs Planter

 Related articles